-Lisa Richter is the author of two books of poetry, Closer to Where We Began (Tighrope Books, 2017) and Nautilus and Bone (Frontenac House, 2020).
+Lisa Richter is the author of two books of poetry, Closer to Where We Began (Tighrope Books, 2017) and Nautilus and Bone (Frontenac House, 2020), winner of the National Jewish Book Award for Poetry and longlisted for the Raymond Souster Award.
 Her poetry has previously appeared in such places as The Malahat Review, The Puritan, Exile, and Literary Review of Canada, was longlisted for the CBC Poetry Prize in 2015, and won first place in CV2 Magazine’s annual 2-Day Poem Contest in 2017.
 Her essays have been published in the anthologies Voices for Diversity and Social Justice: A Literary Education Anthology (Rowman and Littlefield, 2015) and Locations of Grief: An Emotional Geography (Wolsak and Wynn, 2020).
 Lisa is a facilitator with the Toronto Writers Collective and a former facilitator with the Children's Peace Theatre.
 She holds a Bachelor’s degree in Adult Education, and has almost two decades' experience teaching youth and adults as an English as a Second Language teacher.

 As a poet, her work explores themes of myth-making, social justice, memory, imagination, and identity.
 Influences incude Sharon Olds, Adrienne Rich, Frank O'Hara, Pablo Neruda, Marge Piercy, Ada Limón, Kim Addonizio, and Mark Doty.
 She is happiest when riding her bicycle, wandering around markets, teaching, or writing (usually with a coffee nearby).